fecohi/github-copilot-workshops-labs-python/lab-05-agents/README.md

 In this section, you’ll explore **GitHub Copilot Coding Agent** in action.
 Follow these steps to try it out:

-1. **Fork** the following repository into your GitHub account: *[https://github.com/Geronimo-Basso/github-coding-agent-demo]*
+1. **Download** the following repository: *[https://github.com/Geronimo-Basso/github-coding-agent-demo]*
+2. **Create** a new Git repo with the code and upload it to GitHub.
-2. **Explore** the repository briefly — you can even ask Copilot directly on GitHub to explain parts of the code.
+3. **Explore** the repository briefly — you can even ask Copilot directly on GitHub to explain parts of the code.
-3. **Create a new issue** in the repository.
+4. **Create a new issue** in the repository.
 We suggest naming it:
    > **Add height and weight filters to player directory interface**

    You can structure the issue like this (or adapt it as you prefer):